canonical/snapd/docs/interfaces.md

 may also be implicit to the OS snap or implemented only via snaps providing the slot.

+## Native vs classic interfaces
+Native interfaces are designed for strong application isolation and user control such that auto-connected interfaces are considered safe and users choose what applications to trust and to what extent via manually connected interfaces.

+Interfaces available on classic are considered transitional since many of the underlying technologies on classic systems were not designed with strong application isolation in mind.
+Users should only install applications using these interfaces from trusted sources.

 ## Making connections
 Interfaces may either be auto-connected on install or manually connected after install.